SDINAHET/HBnB/Part1_UML/README.md

 BusinessLogic-->>API: Return Success/Failure
 API-->>User: Response
 ```
+##### Explanatory Notes:
+Overview: This diagram illustrates the sequence of events that occur when a user registers in the application.
+It outlines the interactions between the user, API, business logic, and persistence layers.

+Step-by-Step Explanation:
+1.User Action: The user initiates the registration process by sending a request to the API to create a new user.
+2.API Processing: The API receives the request and forwards the user data to the Business Logic layer for validation.
+3.Data Validation: The Business Logic layer validates the user data to ensure that it meets all required criteria (e.g., format, uniqueness).
+4.Data Persistence: Upon successful validation, the Business Logic layer instructs the Persistence layer to save the new user information to the database.
+5.Success Confirmation: The Persistence layer confirms the successful save operation and returns a success message to the Business Logic layer.
+6.Return to API: The Business Logic layer then sends back the user information to the API.
+7.Final Response: Finally, the API returns a response to the user, confirming that the registration was successful.

+Significance: This diagram demonstrates the process flow for user registration, emphasizing data validation and persistence, and highlights the interaction between different layers of the application.

 ##### Purpose:
 To outline the process of user registration, illustrating the flow of information and actions between the user and the system.